US STOCKS-Futures edge up ahead of Fed rate decision

 By Yashaswini Swamynathan

-June 14 U.S. stock index futures edged up on Wednesday as investors braced for a near-certain interest rate hike by the Federal Reserve.
+June 14 (Reuters) - U.S. stock index futures edged up on Wednesday as investors braced for a near-certain interest rate hike by the Federal Reserve.

 * Traders have placed a 94 percent chance of the central bank pulling the trigger on a second rate increase this year.
 The hike will push rates above 1 percent for the first time since the immediate aftermath of the collapse of Lehman Brothers in 2008.